Plug-In vs. Hardwired Level 2 EV Chargers: What Central Coast Homeowners Should Know

 1. Less Flexibility

-If you move or want to upgrade your charger, removing a hardwired unit involves hiring an electrician to disconnect it properly.
+If you relocate or want to upgrade your charger, removing a hardwired unit necessitates hiring an electrician for proper disconnection.

 2. Higher Installation Cost